Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Definition and properties of nucleon-to-meson and nucleon-to-photon TDA s

 \mbox

-Below we establish the relations between the antinucleon-to-pion and nucleon-to-pion TDAs \footnote{This derivation also applies to arbitrary $I=1$ mesons, {\it e.g.} $\rho^{\pm, 0}$}.

-The derivation is analogous to the case of the antinucleon DAs, Sec.~\ref{SubSec_AntiNucl_DA}.
-However, since the charged pions are not eigenstates of the charge conjugation operator $\cal C$, to work out the isotopic formalism for the antinucleon-to-pion TDAs it turns out to be convenient to employ the concept of $G$-parity (see {\it e.g.} \cite{Ericson_Weise}).
-The $G$-parity operation is defined as the combination of charge conjugation and a rotation around the second axis in the isospin space: \be {\cal G}= {\cal C} e^{i \pi I_2}. \ee
+Below we establish the relations between the antinucleon-to-pion and nucleon-to-pion TDAs.\footnote{This derivation also applies to arbitrary $I=1$ mesons, \textit{e.g.} $\rho^{\pm, 0}$.} The derivation is analogous to the case of the antinucleon DAs, Sec.~\ref{SubSec_AntiNucl_DA}.
+However, since the charged pions are not eigenstates of the charge conjugation operator $\mathcal C$, to work out the isotopic formalism for the antinucleon-to-pion TDAs it turns out to be convenient to employ the concept of $G$-parity (see \textit{e.g.}~\cite{Ericson_Weise}).
+The $G$-parity operation is defined as the combination of charge conjugation and a rotation around the second axis in the isospin space: